Activation Function Design Sustains Plasticity in Continual Learning: Expanding on Continual Reinforcement Learning Experiments

+Under this rigorous metric, the highest Plasticity Scores are obtained by \emph{Rand.\ Smooth-Leaky} ($0.388$) and \emph{Sigmoid} ($0.340$), followed by \emph{Smooth-Leaky} ($0.330$) and \emph{Swish} ($0.315$) (see Tab.~\ref{tab:plasticity-full-app} for full details).
+This ranking highlights a critical trade-off between \emph{peak plasticity} and \emph{safety}: \begin{itemize} \item \textbf{Rand.
+Smooth-Leaky} achieves the highest aggregate score by dominating in solvable locomotion tasks (\texttt{Ant}, \texttt{HalfCheetah}), demonstrating that smooth, randomized non-linearities facilitate superior gradient flow and rapid adaptation.
+However, it lacks an upper bound, which leads to divergence in the volatile \texttt{Humanoid} environment. \item \textbf{Sigmoid} achieves the second-best score via stability.
+Its bounded nature $(0,1)$ prevents physics explosions in \texttt{Humanoid}, securing a baseline of performance where others fail.
+However, this saturation limits its peak learning capacity in simpler environments, resulting in a lower total score than the randomized variant. \end{itemize}

+Regarding transfer, high plasticity often correlates with a widening gap. \emph{Sigmoid} and \emph{Swish} show positive IQM $\Delta$ (gaps widen), suggesting that their adaptation is somewhat specific to the current stationary distribution. \emph{Rand.
+Smooth-Leaky}, while failing in Humanoid, actually exhibits the lowest IQM $\Delta$ among high-performers in the environments where it remains stable, suggesting its randomized landscape encourages more generalizable solutions.
+Conversely, traditional activations like \emph{ReLU} and \emph{Leaky-ReLU} produce low Plasticity Scores, consistent with their known instability under repeated shifts.

+Table~\ref{tab:plasticity-full-app} provides the raw absolute rewards for all activations.
+This data is essential for contextualizing the Generalization Gap (Tab.~\ref{tab:gap-delta}); a low gap should only be considered a "success" if the corresponding absolute reward in Tab.~\ref{tab:plasticity-full-app} indicates the agent has actually solved the task.

-We therefore present both viewpoints: (i) \textbf{Plasticity Score} for functional performance under non-stationarity, and (ii) \textbf{Generalization Gap} for evaluation of the adaptation carried to perturbed tests.
-We use the \emph{median} $\Delta$ as the primary cross-environment summary and the \emph{mean} $\Delta$ only to highlight outlier-driven effects.
+We therefore present both viewpoints: (i) \textbf{Plasticity Score} (IQM) for functional performance under non-stationarity, and (ii) \textbf{Generalization Gap} (IQM $\Delta$) for evaluation of the adaptation carried to perturbed tests.
 Full per-activation, per-environment results are in Tab.~\ref{tab:gap-delta-full}, and the cycle-by-cycle evolution is visualized in Fig.~\ref{fig:GAP_heatmap}.